Skip to Main Content

 Critical appraisal tools are frameworks used to evaluate the quality of studies included in your review.
 Decide how you will critically appraise the studies before you begin your review, and use them to inform the inclusion and exclusion criteria.

-Method books, chapters & papers
+Method books, chapters and papers

 A selection of books, book chapters and research papers on systematic review methods.